 - Organizing and classifying archival materials to improve their searchability.

 Archivists spend most of their time working in a self-directed capacity.
 Yet, they regularly collaborate with museum curators and university staff to design exhibits and organize events.
-Many archival materials are written in outdated language.
-That means archivists generally possess above-average reading skills and detail-oriented thinking.
-These characteristics also allow archivists to create detailed policies that govern public and private access to sensitive materials.
+Many archivists generally possess above-average reading skills, interpersonal skills and detail-oriented thinking.
+These characteristics enable archivists to create the detailed policies that govern public and private access to sensitive materials.
 Additionally, archivists may develop educational programs for a range of different audiences.

-Archivist salaries can vary widely because of specializations in the field and the diversity of the types of offices that hire archivists.
-Archivists usually oversee document repositories for museums, universities, historical societies and government agencies.
-However, there are consulting opportunities with private collectors and nonprofit organizations.
+Archivist salaries can vary widely because of specializations in the field and the diversity of the types of organizations that hire them.
+While archivists often oversee document repositories for museums, universities, historical societies and government agencies, there are also consulting opportunities with private collectors and nonprofit organizations.

 Those who pursue an archivist career path often have characteristics and personal traits that help them perform at a high level.
-This may include organizational competencies and a background in historical studies.
-This profession also involves several responsibilities beyond cataloging and preserving documents.
-That's why it’s important to consider the specific qualities that may contribute to your long-term success, such as:
+These may include organizational competencies and a background in historical studies.
+Since this profession also involves responsibilities beyond cataloging and preserving documents, it's important to consider the specific qualities that may contribute to your long-term success.

-- Attention to detail: Archivists rely on their observation skills when appraising historical documents and helping researchers locate relevant sources.
-Working with databases also requires an aptitude for detail-oriented frameworks of organization.
+Attention to detail.
+Archivists rely on their observation skills in appraising historical documents and helping researchers find relevant sources.
+Working with databases also requires an aptitude for detailed organizational frameworks.

-- Collaboration: Many institutions employ several archivists with different areas of expertise to maintain shared databases.
-The ability to excel in collaborative environments is essential to most archivist career paths.
-This is because preserving the integrity of large collections requires open communication and teamwork.
+Collaboration.
+Many institutions employ several archivists with different areas of expertise to maintain shared databases.
+The ability to excel in collaborative environments is essential to most archivist career paths, because preserving the integrity of large collections requires open communication and teamwork.

-Job recruiters typically prefer candidates who have a master’s degree in history, library science, archival science or another related field.
-They also seek candidates with some experience working with database technologies.
-Although tech skills are important to become an archivist, hiring managers tend to prioritize historical knowledge.
-That's because it’s often easier to train candidates on the use of record management software than it is to build their subject matter expertise.
+Job recruiters typically prefer candidates who have a degree in history, library science, archival science or another related field.
+They also seek candidates who have some experience in working with database management and basic computer skills.

-The ASU Online Master of Arts in history can provide you with the knowledge and experience you need to excel in an archivist role.
-You can learn how to appraise and preserve historically valuable documents.
-For those interested in pursuing an archivist career path, the MA in history offers learning opportunities in historical methods, global studies and interpretative trends.
-You can also choose subject-focused electives that allow you to study the time periods, event
+If you want to take their archival qualifications further, ASU Online’s Master of Arts in history provides the knowledge and experience required to excel in an archivist role.
+You can learn how to appraise and preserve historically valuable documents as well as pursue learning opportunities in historical methods, global studies and interpretative trends.

 In today's competitive job market, it's important to assemble the right combination of expertise, knowledge and experience.
-This will help you stand out from other applicants.
-That's why a graduate education can be such a valuable asset for your career advancement.
+An undergraduate or graduate degree in history can be a valuable asset for students wondering how to become an archivist.